 Oversee umpiring at the Local League’s tournaments.

-Coordinates scheduling of umpires.
+Oversees the scheduling of umpires.

-Manages the ordering of any required gear, accessories and clothing.
+Manages the ordering of any required gear, accessories, and clothing for the Local League’s umpires.

 Provides primary direction to the Local League regarding rules and policies pertaining to league play.

-Establish a dress code for the umpires that will be umpiring in the Local League. (i)
+Establish a dress code for the umpires that will be umpiring in the Local League.

 Interface with the Local League Board of Directors as it relates to game situations, manager/coach situations, etc.